tokenflows/tokenflows.github.io/src/pages/en/blog/workingwithcadcad.md

 url: /posts/workingwithcadcad/

 layout: layouts/default.njk
-keywords: ["Token", "Token Engineering", "EUTxO" ]
+keywords: ["Token", "Token Engineering", "EUTxO", "Complex Systems Simulation", "Decentralized Finance", "Blockchain Technology", "System Dynamics", "Python Programming", "Adaptive Systems", "Token Economy Modelling", "Open Source Software", "Simulation Tools"]
 comments: false

 # Hero section
 title: Modelling and Simulation with cadCAD
-description: cadCAD (complex adaptive dynamics Computer-Aided Design) is an open-source Python library
-             designed for simulating and analysing token models.
-It is a powerful tool in token engineering, allowing us to test the behavior of token systems under various conditions and scenarios.
+description: A crucial task for a Token Engineer is the rigorous testing, validation, and optimisation of token designs.
+This iterative process is vital to ensure that the token design not only aligns with the expected behaviour but opens avenues for enhancement.
+By deploying various simulation techniques, valuable insights can be garnered, paving the way for improved token economics.

 buttons:
     - content: Button